This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Driving from St. George, Utah – 41 miles, 1 h

-There are many tours that are available.
+Many tours are available.
 If you are visiting Las Vegas, Nevada. then look into Zion National Park Day Tour From Las Vegas.
 Also, you might look into this small-group tour from Las Vegas, which visits both Zion and Bryce Canyon National Parks in one day.

 Scenic Drive in Zion